45th G7 summit

 The 45th G7 summit was held on 24–26 August 2019, in Biarritz, France.
 In March 2014, the G7 declared that a meaningful discussion was currently not possible with Russia in the context of the G8.
 Since then, meetings have continued within the G7 process.
-However, according to a senior Trump administration official, Donald Trump and Emmanuel Macron had agreed that Russia should be invited to the next G7 Summit to be held in 2020.
+However, according to a senior Trump administration official, US President Donald Trump and French President Emmanuel Macron had agreed that Russia should be invited to the next G7 Summit to be held in 2020.

 Concluding communique

 Five points were agreed at the issue of the summit, about: